-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 Folklore’s key aesthetic can be described as "cottagecore grandma picnics in the woods," so think floral prairie dresses and cozy knitwear (referencing "cardigan," of course).
 A plaid shirtdress is a great nod to the folklore: the long pond studio sessions.

 For the folklore segment of the Eras tour, Taylor turns it up a notch with a rotation of ethereal, floaty dresses that give Stevie Nicks and Florence & The Machine a run for their money.
 One of the easiest ways to capture some folklore energy is with a woodland-nymph look in a palette of whites, creams, greys, and silver, and with light floral patterns.
-Think evermore vibes but for spring and summer.

 Folklore Era DIY Costume Ideas

 If you would rather take on a look inspired by your favorite song, you’re not alone.
-We’ve already seen silver, sparkling "mirrorball"-inspired outfits and moon/Saturn duos (for "seven") become fan favorites.
+We’ve seen silver, sparkling "mirrorball"-inspired outfits and moon/Saturn duos (for "seven") become fan favorites.
+Whatever you do, don't forget braids aplenty.

-What To Wear To The Eras Tour If You’re A 1989 Fan
+What To Wear To The Eras Tour Movie If You’re A 1989 Fan

 For Taylor’s pop magnum opus, you have a full range of iconic music video looks to choose from: "Shake It Off" (ballet or cheerleader Taylor), "Blank Space" (Taylor stabbing the cake in black lingerie and lace sleep mask), "Bad Blood" (one of The Squad), and "Wildest Dreams" (old Hollywood Taylor in the yellow dress).
 Alternatively, Taylor favored matching two-piece sets, Wayfarers, sequinned jackets, and skater skirts for the OG 1989 tour, which she continues to reference today.
 If you want a monochromatic look, the color here is the light baby blue used on the album cover.